Evoke-PHP/Evoke-PHP/README.md

 ###Status: ALPHA###
 Evoke PHP is usable but still under devlopment.
 Parts of the API are changing.
-No unit testing has been done.
+Little unit testing has been done.
 Please contact me for guidance on using Evoke (see email below).

 ## Features
-* PHP 5.3+
+* PHP 5.4+
-* Pure OO
+* Object Oriented
-* Hierarchical MVC
+* Loosely Coupled
 * Namespaced
 * Autoloader
-* Dependency Injection
-* Logger
+* MVC
-* Translator
+* Layered Architecture
-* Models for DB Tables with relationships
-* CRUD Models for administering data.
-* Easy access to data retrieved.
-* Views and tools for writing AJAX, XML, etc.
-* Form Input Generation
-* Completely decoupled MVC.

 ## Why choose Evoke PHP
 * You like writing beautiful code.